 However, I challenge you to come up with a variety of things that would bring you replenishment and that are realistic for this mothering season.
 Think out of the box and don’t worry if they’re the “right” things or not.
 They need to be what fills you up, not someone else.

-4) Find the stolen moments (and protect them).
+4) Find the stolen moments for rest (and protect them).

 “Stolen moments” are those brief breaks in the day where you can build in those restful activities.
 Depending on your season, it may look like:

 - Reading a devotional and praying for the first 10-15 minutes of naptime